MLizano/MLizano/README.md

 - 👋 Hi, I’m @MLizano Software Developer Junior.
 - 👀 I’m interested in all kind of programming codes and all about technology that I can to learn.
-- 🌱 I’m currently learning laravel.
+- 🌱 I’m currently learning Angular.
 - 💞️ I’m looking to collaborate on whatever do you want, especially Web projects.
 - 📫 How to reach me ...  lizanocr@hotmail.com